How to Grow and Care for Dypsis lutescens (Areca Palm) Indoors

 Temperature and Humidity

-In order to thrive, Areca Palm requires an average warmth within the range of 15-260C with a minimum of 120C during the cold season.
+In order to thrive, Areca Palm requires an average warmth of 15-260C with a minimum of 120C in the cold season.
 If the temperature is comfortable for you it is ideal for the palm.

 Keep Butterfly Palm away from frost and cold drafts as they can cause the palm to develop brown leaf tips and eventual death of the palm.